rcmp-grc/rcmp-grc.github.io/careers-carrieres/application-candidature-en.md

 custom_css: /assets/css/careers.css
 ---

-<p>Understand each step in the process to become a police officer – from the application submission to cadet training.</p>
+<p class="lead">Understand each step in the process to become a police officer – from the application submission to cadet training.</p>
 <nav class="gc-subway gc-subway-index">
   <h2>Steps in the process</h2>
   <dl>